Parthiv-M/Parthiv-M/README.md

 # What I Do

 🔭 I love making things work.
-Reach out to me if you have any ideas that can shake up the world for I'm definitely in for it!
+Reach out to me if you have any ideas that can shake up the world—I'm definitely in for it!

-🌱 Honestly, I find a lot of things fascinating, with Dev being a constant obsession.
+🌱 Honestly, I find a lot of things fascinating, with development being a constant obsession.

 👨‍💻 If you're interested in what I do, you can check it out [here](https://parthivmenon.com).